near/node-docs/docs/validator/validator-bootcamp.md

 > Be sure to have at least 30 NEAR available, it is the minimum required for storage.

-To change the pool parameters, such as changing the amount of commission charged in the example below, use
+To change the pool parameters, such as changing the amount of commission charged to 1% in the example below, use this command:
 ```
 near call <pool_name> update_reward_fee_fraction '{"reward_fee_fraction": {"numerator": 1, "denominator": 100}}' --accountId <account_id> --gas=300000000000000
 ```